calebjc3/calebjc3.github.io/essays/the-road-to-the-little-green-checkmark.md

 ---
 layout: essay
 type: essay
-title: The Road to the Green Checkmark
+title: The Road to the Little Green Checkmark
 # All dates must be YYYY-MM-DD format!
 date: 2020-09-24
 labels: